ChickenSplash/VeloCove-Market/README.md

 ### Backend
 - run `cd Backend` fron the root of this repo
 - run `composer install` and then `npm install`.
+- run `php artisan key:generate`
+- create a new file called `database.sqlite` inside of the [Backend/database](Backend/database) folder
 - run `php artisan migrate:fresh --seed`
 - run `php artisan serve`.
 This will allow the front end to communicate with the backend